 But first - a picture of happier times - of the team!

-John, Tyler, K.A and Will, Me, David Sr and David Jr.
+The family at Will and Katharine Ann's wedding May 2014 John, Tyler, K.A and Will, Me, David Sr and David Jr. |

 On Monday, June 20th I called David - the DAD - to see how he was doing.
 He had been feeling poorly for awhile and was not getting any answers for his increased fatigue and back pain.
 He told me he had to go to the emergency room right away because something had shown up on his blood test.
 After establishing that he should NOT be driving himself, I picked him up and we proceeded to St. Francis Hospital in Hartford.
 After a full day in the ER, many tests, Xrays and Doctors, David was diagnosed with Multiple Myloma, Kidney failure and oxygen issues.
 He was in very poor shape with little strength.